aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

 .. option:: neuron-profile capture [parameters] [inputs...]

-    Takes a given compiled NEFF, executes it, and collect the profile results.
+    Takes a given compiled NEFF, executes it, and collects the profile results.
     When no inputs are provided, all-zero inputs are used, which may result in inf or NaNs.
     It is recommended to use ``--ignore-inference``